 The virus is typically first detected in mid-May through mid-June.
 Most cases occur in July and August when temperatures are warmer and both people and mosquitoes, which transmit the virus, tend to be more active outdoors.

 Although most people infected with West Nile do not develop symptoms, 20%, or about 1 in 5, do experience symptoms, such as headaches, body aches, joint pains, vomiting, fever, fatigue and rash.

 Sanford Health’s Clayton Van Balen, M.D., said West Nile virus can be detected about three to eight days after the onset of symptoms.
 He typically waits to test patients unless they are severely ill right away or if their symptoms worsen.

-“I think of it like the ‘summertime flu,'” Van Balen said.
+“I think of it like the ‘summertime flu,'” Dr. Van Balen said.
 “It’s kind of like the common cold — people have symptoms and then they get over it a few days later.
 But if your symptoms persist, I want you back to be re-evaluated.”

 Dr. Van Balen suggests that people get checked out for West Nile virus if they experience an elevated temperature over 101 degrees, severe headaches that cannot be controlled by over-the-counter medicines, respiratory symptoms such as a cough lasting longer than a couple days, or are severely dehydrated and can’t maintain enough intake to drink.